-For the 2018-2019 school year, up to 32 hours of per diem pay is available to provide for self-directed technology professional learning.
+For the duration of the contract, up to 32 hours of per diem pay for each year of the contract is available to provide for self-directed technology professional learning.
 This extra pay supports educators who are engaged in the integration of technology related to using data to improve instruction, using digital resources, managing instruction, leveraging technology for collaboration and communication, incorporating digital citizenship, and/or another professional learning in support of district or guiding initiatives.
-This pay is pro-rated by FTE.
+This pay is prorated by FTE.
 See Appendix S for the Attestation Form.